CHIRICAHUA NATIONAL MONUMENT ON VINTAGE POSTCARDS

 "In the heart of the rocks.
 Chiricahua National Monument, Arizona.
 Contained in the area of the Chiricahua National Monument are the fantastic shapes in stone, carved by rain, wind, and freezing water. ...".
 Printed color chrome-style postcard.
 Published by F. J. Schaaf, Alamogordo, New Mexico.
 Number ICS-15916.
 Number 206.
 Probably dates from 1950s.

 "Duck on the Rock, Chiricahua National Monument.
 Here in southern Arizona nature has fashioned an unusual rock formation through the erosion of wind and water".
 Printed color chrome-style postcard.
 Published by Petley Studios, Phoenix, Arizona.
 Number 8C-K1044.
-Probably dates from 1960s.
+Dates from 1958.

 "Heart of Rocks, Chiricahua National Monument, southern Arizona.
 South of the Willcox area on State Highway 86, and not far from the New Mexico-Arizona state line".
 Printed color chrome-style postcard.
 Published by Petley Studios, Phoenix, Arizona.
 Number ODK-806.
-Probably dates from 1960s.
+Dates from 1960.

 "Greetings from Chiricahua.
 Chiricahua National Park, Southern Arizona.
 Left: Punch and Judy.
 Right: Anchorage Rock".
 Printed color chrome-style postcard.
 Published by Bob Petley, Phoenix, Arizona.
 Number P31292.
 Probably dates from 1960s.